PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also remains subject to the original refactor plan and its verification gates.

-## First work on resume
+## Next work

-1. Confirm `git status --short --branch` is clean and local `fb-refactor4` matches `origin/fb-refactor4`.
+1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Inspect the 71-line aligned-binary downstream-evidence block in `_apply_fast_precanonicalize_repairs`.
+2. Inspect the 65-line Resize repair selected by following BN constant evidence in `_apply_fast_precanonicalize_repairs`.
-3. Characterize its BN, direct-return, and Resize guards with one compact synthetic policy fixture, then move the exact rule to the policy owner.
+3. Characterize direct and reshaped BN constant evidence, channel-count agreement, and no-op cases before moving the exact decision to the policy owner.
-4. Preserve the existing order: general binary alignment repair runs first;
-   the downstream-evidence fallback runs only when that repair made no change.
+4. Preserve the current ordering after downstream binary evidence and before the later aligned BN-constant repairs.
 5. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not create a pull request.

-Do not begin the remaining work before the Goal is explicitly resumed.